tos-kamiya/slothx/README.md

 ## Features

-- Automatically detects third-party dependencies in your script.
-- Generates a `pyproject.toml` file with the correct dependencies.
-- Installs your script using `pipx`.
+- Installs your script using `pipx` with automatic detection of third party dependencies.
-- Supports force installation with the `--force` option.
+- Run your script with its dependencies.
 - Allows viewing the generated `pyproject.toml` without installing using `--pyproject-toml`.
-- Provides a `run` command to execute your script in a virtual environment with its dependencies.

 ## Requirements

-- Python 3.6 or later
+- Python 3.10 or later
 - `pipx` installed (You can install it via `pip install pipx`)

 ## Installation

-Since **Slothx** is just a Python script, you can download the script and use it directly:
+Since **Slothx** is just a Python script, you can download the script and use it directly.

+If you want to run it as a command, put the script in any directory of your choice (e.g., `~/bin`) and make sure that the file has execute permissions (`chmod +x slothx`).

 ## Usage